StreetVoice/HysteriaPlayer/README.md

     [hysteriaPlayer registerHandlerFailed:^(HysteriaPlayerFailed identifier, NSError *error) {
         switch (identifier) {
-            case HysteriaPlayerFailedPlayer:
-                break;

             case HysteriaPlayerFailedCurrentItem:
-                // Current Item failed, advanced to next.
-                [hysteriaPlayer playNext];
                 break;

             default:
                 break;
         }
-        NSLog(@"%@", [error localizedDescription]);
     }];

+    [hysteriaPlayer setPlayerRepeatMode:RepeatMode_off];
+    [hysteriaPlayer enableMemoryCached:NO];
 }
 ```

-### Using initWithHandlers: ###
+### Handlers: ###

-With callback blocks, handling the Player when status changed.
-All blocks are optional, set `nil` if you won't do anything on that callback block.

-- __PlayerReadyToPlay__ :
-It will be called when Player is ready to play the PlayerItem, so play it.
-If you have play/pause buttons, should update their status after you starting play.
+Specified event would trigger related callback blocks.

-- __PlayerRateChanged__ :
+- __registerHandlerPlayerRateChanged:CurrentItemChanged:PlayerDidReachEnd:__ :
-It will be called when player's rate changed, probely 1.0 to 0.0 or 0.0 to 1.0.
-Anyways you should update your interface to notice the user what's happening.
-HysteriaPlayer have __HysteriaPlayerStatus__ state helping you find out the informations.
+**PlayerRateChanged**'s callback block will be called when player's rate changed, probely 1.0 to 0.0 or 0.0 to 1.0.
+You should update your UI to notice the user what's happening.
+HysteriaPlayer have __getHysteriaPlayerStatus:__ method helping you find out the informations.
 	- HysteriaPlayerStatusPlaying : Player is playing
 	- HysteriaPlayerStatusForcePause : Player paused when Player's property `PAUSE_REASON_ForcePause = YES`.
 	- HysteriaPlayerStatusBuffering : Player suspended because of no buffered.
 	- HysteriaPlayerStatusUnknown : Player status unknown.
-- __CurrentItem Changed__ :
+	-
-It will be called when player's currentItem changed.
-If you have UI elements related to Playing item, should update them when called.(i.e. title, artist, artwork ..)
+**CurrentItemChanged**'s callback block will be called when player's currentItem changed.
+If you have UI elements related to Playing item, should update them.(i.e. title, artist, artwork ..)

+**PlayerDidReachEnd**'s callback block will be called when player stops, reaching the end of playing queue and repeat is disabled.

-- __ItemReadyToPlay__ :
+- __ReadyToPlay__ :
-It will be called when current __PlayerItem__ is ready to play.
+It will be called when **Player** or **PlayerItem** ready to play.

-- __PlayerPreLoaded__ :
+- __CurrentItemPreLoaded__ :
 It will be called when receive new buffer data.

-- __PlayerFailed__ :
+- __Failed__ :
-It will be called when player just failed.
+It will be called when **Player** or **PlayerItem** failed.

-- __PlayerDidReachEnd__ :
-It will be called when player stops, reaching the end of playing queue and repeat is disabled.

 ## Setting up Source Getter ##